whoyaho/coding-test/Readme.md

 - Please implement **collision detection when the ball hits the wall**.
 - Please develop using **TypeScript**.
 - Please modify the **Readme.md** file according to your assignment results.
-- If you created a private repository, please add the following emails as github collaborators:
+- Please add the following emails as github collaborators:
   - sharon@whoyaho.com
   - circlestone@whoyaho.com
   - mincheol@whoyaho.com